gaperez64/gaperez64.github.io/nofreelunch.markdown

 The TCS Seminar is meant to expose master's students from the University of Antwerp to theoretical topics in computer science.
-For the *academic year 2023-2024,* the seminar will take place biweekly on TBA at **TBA in TBA**.
+For the *academic year 2023-2024,* the seminar will take place biweekly on Mondays at **12:45 in M.A.143**.
 The preliminary agenda is as follows.
-* Toon Calders: Discrimination and bias detection in AI models
+* 23/10/2023 - Toon Calders: Discrimination and bias detection in AI models
-* Wout Bittremieux: Confident peptide-spectrum matching in the absence of ground truth data
+* 13/11/2023 - Wout Bittremieux: Confident peptide-spectrum matching in the absence of ground truth data
-* Karim Becher: Systems of polynomial equations (and the Chevalley-Warning theorem)
+* 20/11/2023 - Karim Becher: Systems of polynomial equations (and the Chevalley-Warning theorem)
-* Jose Oramas: Model interpretation from visual explanations
+* 27/11/2023 - Jose Oramas: Model interpretation from visual explanations
-* Gwenaël Joret: Structural graph theory
+* 04/12/2023 - Gwenaël Joret: Structural graph theory

 You will find below posts regarding upcoming and past talks given during the seminar.
 If you want to attend the seminar, please sign up via the